Patrick-Kladek/ScreenshotFramer/README.md

 ### Known limitations & bugs
 * No rearanging of layers (drag and drop in tableView)
-* May use exessice amount of memeory while exporing (up to 4GB)
+* May use exessice amount of memory while exporing (up to 4GB)
 * no ascpect ratio lock. keep that in mind if you scale images
-* For better overview output is set to `Export/$language/iPhone SE-$image framed.png` but you could also remove `Export` from and Fastlane Upload to itunesconnect should work (not tested)
+* For better overview output is set to `Export/$language/iPhone SE-$image framed.png` but you could also remove `Export` and Fastlane Upload to itunesconnect should work (not tested)

 Callisto is brought to you by IdeasOnCanvas, the creator of MindNode for iOS, macOS & watchOS.